-- 5 There shall be an annual review of the progress of each candidate in each year of the candidate's period of advanced study and research, and total period of registration undertaken by the candidate and supervisory team and monitored by or on behalf of the School Board.
-The supervisory team shall also report to the Board at any time when the candidate appears not to be making satisfactory progress, is otherwise not fulfilling the conditions that have been laid down or appears unlikely to reach the standard of the degree. - 6 A candidate may, with the approval of the Board of the School, be permitted to withdraw as a candidate for the degree and be approved as a candidate for the degree of Doctor of Philosophy no later than six months prior to the end of the period of study for the degree of Master of Philosophy.
+- 4.1 There shall be an annual review of the progress of each candidate in each year of the candidate's period of study and/or registration undertaken by the candidate and supervisory team and monitored by or on behalf of the Head of School or nominee.
+For students registering from 1 October 2015 onwards, during their first year of registration, the status of MPhil students as Master's candidates is probationary and their annual review includes the confirmation review of their status. - 4.2 Confirmation review requires the involvement of an Internal Assessor who is not a member of the candidate's supervisory team.
+As part of confirmation review, the Internal Assessor should agree a joint recommendation with the supervisory team on the candidate's probationary status. - 4.3 If the candidate is not making satisfactory progress at a confirmation review, they will be warned promptly in a formal letter from the Head of School or nominee that they may be asked to withdraw from the University.
+The candidate will be set a clear list of measurable goals to be achieved and the timescale for achieving these.
+They will also be required to attend a Continuation Review Meeting at which the Internal Assessor should agree a further joint recommendation with the supervisory team on the candidate's probationary status.
+A student not making satisfactory progress at a Continuation Review Meeting will normally be required to withdraw from the programme. - 4.4 The supervisory team shall also report to the Head of School or nominee at any time when the candidate appears not to be making satisfactory progress, is otherwise not fulfilling the conditions that have been laid down or appears unlikely to reach the standard of the degree. - 4.5 A candidate who initially registered for the MPhil degree before 1 October 2015 may, with the approval of the Head of School (or nominee), be permitted to withdraw as a candidate for the degree and be approved as a candidate for the degree of Doctor of Philosophy no later than six months prior to the end of the period of study for the degree of Master of Philosophy.
 Sufficient evidence of progress must the provided.
 The period of study already completed shall count towards the period of study for the degree of Doctor of Philosophy.